Frequently Asked Questions

 Yes.
 There is a growing Jewish movement against circumcision, and many Jewish families are choosing to do a Jewish naming ceremony that does not involve genital cutting, sometimes called Brit Shalom.

 We strongly oppose anti-semitism, and bigotry in any form.
 A significant portion of our cast and crew are Jewish.
-We made this film because we support human rights for all people, regardless of their race, gender, sexual orientation, religion, or background.
-If you are human, you deserve human rights.
-Period.
+We made this film because we want to bring truthful information about this issue to all people, regardless of their race, gender, sexual orientation, religion, or background.

 Yes.
 Nearly a quarter of our interview subjects are Jewish, as are several of the people who worked on this film behind the camera and supported it through crowdfunding.
 We also had several Jewish people in our early private test screenings whose feedback was immensely helpful and whose response to the film has been overwhelmingly positive.